knewplay/book-programming-essential/toolset/tools.md

   <figcaption>On September 9, 1947, a team of computer scientists reported the world’s first computer bug—a moth trapped in their computer at Harvard University.</figcaption>
 </figure> -->

-These tools make the coding process faster, more efficient, and less error-prone.
-In today's world, with these editors, you can write, test, and see the results of your code almost instantly, a far cry from the days of punch cards.

 ## Fundamentals
 Different code editors cater to different needs and are popular in different fields.
 Let's look at some of the popular ones.

 #### **Command-line editors**
 The first code editors started to appear in the 1970s.
 Since the mouse only became mainstream with the Apple Macintosh in 1984, the first code editors were keyboard-based.
 One of the pioneers was vi, released in 1976.
 To this day, it is a standard tool on many Linux distros.

-In the same year, another influential editor emerged, Emacs.
+In the same year, Emacs emerged as another influential editor.
 Characterized by its extensibility and customizability, Emacs went beyond text editing.
 With some customization, it transformed into an environment where one could use a debugger, email, browse the web, play music, and more - all without leaving the editor.
 This gave it a unique edge and garnered a dedicated user base.

 In 1991, Vim (Vi IMproved) was released.
 Vim is an enhanced version of vi, bringing along more features and capabilities.
-These editors were built for efficiency, allowing users to navigate and edit files directly from the command line using keyboard shortcuts.
+Editors like Vim were built for efficiency, allowing users to navigate and edit files directly from the command line using keyboard shortcuts.

-In the modern era, there's still a dedicated group of programmers who swear by these tools (notably Vim, Neovim, Nano and Emacs) for their unmatched speed and adaptability.
+In the modern era, there's still a dedicated group of programmers who swear by such minimalist tools (notably Vim, Neovim, Nano and Emacs) for their unmatched speed and adaptability.
 Operating solely within the terminal, they don't have flashy visuals.
 However, there's a caveat: mastering them can be a challenge.
 A steep learning curve is associated with memorizing various keyboard shortcuts, but for many, the payoff in efficiency is well worth the effort.

 <!-- [Illustration of vim editor https://linuxnatives.net/wp-content/uploads/2020/09/xcustom-edit.png.pagespeed.ic.cragFp1Ilr.webp] -->

 #### **General-purpose editors**
 Today's coding landscape sees many developers gravitating towards editors that seamlessly integrate mouse navigation, offering a more intuitive and enriched user experience.
 Among these, Visual Studio Code, or VS Code for short, stands out.
 Launched by Microsoft in 2015, it rapidly gained traction due to its rich feature set, versatility, and a vast library of extensions.
 VS Code blended the efficiency of traditional editors with the visual appeal and mouse integration that many contemporary developers appreciate.
 The open-source nature of VS Code also allowed a community of developers to contribute, enhancing its capabilities even further.

 Another example in this category is Sublime Text.
 These editors are like the multi-functional Swiss army knives of the coding world.
 Whether you're coding a website, an app, scripting something fun, or working in multiple programming languages, these editors are ready to assist.
-They offer features such as  coloring your code (syntax highlighting), allowing you to add extra features (plugins), and even integrating a mini command line (integrated terminals).
+They offer features such as code colouring, a.k.a. syntax highlighting, auto-completion, error detection, the ability to add extra features through plugins, and integration of a mini command line known as an integrated terminal.

 <!-- [Illustration of vs code editor https://www.dotnetpro.de/img/1/6/6/7/3/2/4/VSCode_w833_h655.jpg] -->